WebAssembly/spec/document/core/appendix/properties.rst

 Consequently, given a :ref:`valid store <valid-store>`, no computation defined by :ref:`instantiation <exec-instantiation>` or :ref:`invocation <exec-invocation>` of a valid module can "crash" or otherwise (mis)behave in ways not covered by the :ref:`execution <exec>` semantics given in this specification.

-.. [#pldi2017]
+.. [#cite-pldi2017]
    The formalization and theorems are derived from the following article:
-   Andreas Haas, Andreas Rossberg, Derek Schuff, Ben Titzer, Dan Gohman, Luke Wagner, Alon Zakai, JF Bastien, Michael Holman. `Bringing the Web up to Speed with WebAssembly <https://dl.acm.org/citation.cfm?doid=3062341.3062363>`_.
+   Andreas Haas, Andreas Rossberg, Derek Schuff, Ben Titzer, Dan Gohman, Luke Wagner, Alon Zakai, JF Bastien, Michael Holman. |PLDI2017|_.
 Proceedings of the 38th ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI 2017).
 ACM 2017.